 This course will help participants understand organizational cultures, the dynamics of power and change, the role of ritual, and the aesthetics of leadership.
 In pursuit of the common good, the true and the beautiful, the participants will have the opportunity to develop skills to lead effectively.
-Prerequisite: admission to the Educational Leadership program.
+Restricted to students admitted to the educational leadership program.